thunder-guanaco/dgf/README.md

 1. Run the server
 `python manage.py runserver 0.0.0.0:8000`

-All of this can be done at once by running the script [run_locally.bash]
+All of this can be done at once by running the script [run.bash]

 ## PDGA support: